 - Merino wool helps your body’s temperature to self-regulate in cold and warm climates, keeping you cosy when it's cold and cool when it is hot.

 - Wool helps to draw moisture away from the body, allowing for a dry night’s sleep and allowing for your body temperature to remain stable no matter what the climate.
 In contrast, feathers and down work as insulators which means they will trap heat rather than allow it to circulate making you overheat and sweat.

 - Merino wool is breathable which means it allows oxygen to circulate around the body while you sleep, allowing you to remain dry and comfortable.

 - Naturally hypo-allergenic, merino wool is soft and crinkled meaning that its fibres aren’t coarse and itchy to the skin.

 - Wool is naturally dust mite free.
 Dust mites need a warm moist environment to survive and by being cool and dry, wool is a hostile environment for them.

-Find out more from our full range of Merino bedding and explore our Merino wool loungewear selection to discover how to incorporate the benefits of Merino wool into your home.
-For more answers to any burning questions you might have, please visit our FAQ page.
+Find out more about our full range of Merino bedding and discover how to incorporate the benefits of Merino wool into your home.